atacanbt/WSAA-coursework/project/README.md

     - **Update Car Details**: Modify details of an existing car.
     - **Delete Car**: Remove a car from the database.

+A live deployment of the project is available [here](https://atacanbt.pythonanywhere.com/carviewer.html).

 ## Setup and Installation

 1. Clone the repository: